rnazmo/proper7y/README.md

 - **'debian-based Linux' && 'x64'**

+Note: `devel-tools` scripts (lint, format, install, bump, etc.) depend on Linux/x64 binaries (shellcheck, shfmt) and `GNU sed`, so they only work on Linux/x64.
+The exception is `run-integ-test.bash`, which has no such dependency and works on both Linux and macOS.
+(Ref: ADR-012)

 ### How to setup your development environment

 1. Check if your machine meet [the prerequisites](https://github.com/rnazmo/proper7y#prerequisites)